Merchant Lynx Overview

-Merchant Lynx (merchantlynx.com) is a merchant account provider based in Annapolis, Maryland, with offices in Florida, Pennsylvania, New York, Illinois, and Arizona.
-Merchant Lynx claims to have entered the credit card processing industry in 1994, but the company’s Better Business Bureau profile reports a starting year of 2006 and we have located no complaints filed before 2005.
+Merchant Lynx is a merchant account provider based in Palm Beach Gardens, Florida, with offices in Georgia, Pennsylvania, New York, Illinois, and Arizona.
+Merchant Lynx also goes by the name Groundhog Enterprises and claims to have entered the credit card processing industry in 1994, but the company’s Better Business Bureau profile reports a founding year of 2006 and we have located no complaints filed before 2005.
 Merchant Lynx uses iPayment for its payment processing network and First Data for its equipment leases.

 - Sales & Marketing: Merchant Lynx has received a high number of complaints about its sales practices and sales representatives.

 - Rates & Fees: How Merchants Got The Best Rates With Merchant Lynx